-The voting system SHALL seal and sign the electronic ballot box, by means of a digital signature, to protect the integrity of its contents.
+The voting system SHALL seal and sign each jurisdiction's electronic ballot box, by means of a digital signature, to protect the integrity of its contents.

 2.5.1.2 Electronic ballot box retrieval

 The voting system SHALL allow each jurisdiction to retrieve its electronic ballot box.